kjlaw89/viup/README.md

 }
 ```

-In the example above, a `Button` control is initialized with "Button" for the title. `callback` is called with `viup.ActionFunc(button_clicked)`. `button_clicked` is an `ActionFunc` callback and is automatically called when the button is clicked.
+In the example above, a `Button` control is initialized with "Button" for the title.
+An `action` callback is added with `on_action(button_clicked)`. `button_clicked` is an `ActionFunc` callback and is automatically called when the button is clicked.
 VIUP mirrors the callbacks that IUP provides pretty closely, typically adding `Func` on the end for consistency.

 The majority of callback functions can return a `viup.FuncResult`.
 This result can be one of the following: